wp-plugins/bws-testimonials/readme.txt

 * NEW : Css-style was added.

 == Upgrade Notice ==

+= V0.1.3 =
+Ability to restore settings to defaults.
+We fixed the bug with widgets translation in the Admin Panel.
+Input maxlength is added.
+We updated all functionality for wordpress 4.2.3

 = V0.1.2 =
 We updated all functionality for wordpress 4.2.2